niemopen/cmftool/README.md

 General questions about OASIS Open Projects may be directed to OASIS staff at [project-admin@lists.oasis-open-projects.org](mailto:project-admin@lists.oasis-open-projects.org)

+## What's new in version 0.7-alpha.6 (12 December)

+* CMF to message schema is working
+* Most of the augmentation examples are working (but not augmentations on every object)
+* Built-in schema documents are from the PS01 release

 ## What's new in version 0.7-alpha.5 (14 November)

 * NIEM 6 XSD generation uses builtin schema documents from NIEM 6 PSD01